-While vacant and park properties have a high proportion of plantable space, these land use types makes up a relatively small area in Trout Valley (Fig. 5).
-Most of the land is residential followed by transit.
+While other and vacant properties have a high proportion of plantable space, these land use types make up a relatively small area in Cicero (Fig. 5).
+Most of the land is transit, followed by residential.

 Figure 5: Acres of land cover types across land uses.